docusign/code-examples-csharp/README.md

 #### Payments code example
-To use the payments example, create a test payments gateway for your developer sandbox account.
+To use the payments example, create a test payments gateway for your developer account.

 See the
 [PAYMENTS_INSTALLATION.md](./PAYMENTS_INSTALLATION.md)